This post was originally published 4 years ago

 The object of the mission was to destroy the five American Aircraft Carriers that were stationed at Pearl Harbor.
 These floating fortresses were the key to the Pacific fleet.

 The victorious Japanese pilots returned that morning to their own carriers to the “Banzai” cheers of their compatriots.
 They were confronted by the architect of the attack, American-educated Admiral Isoroku Yamamoto.
-He asked, “How many carriers did you sink?”
-The reply of “none” left him speechless.
+He asked nervously, “How many carriers did you sink?”
+The reply – “none” left him speechless.

-Winston Churchill verified these remarks, stating after the attack: “Hitler’s fate would be sealed and the Japanese would be ground into powder.”
+Winston Churchill verified these remarks, “Hitler’s fate would be sealed and the Japanese would be ground into powder.”
 The spirit of vengeance was confirmed the next day by the lines of Americans waiting to enlist in the Armed Forces.

 Later that month, Churchill addressed Congress, giving an electrifying speech, “What kind of a people do they think we are?
 Is it possible that they do not realize that we shall never cease to persevere against them until they have been taught a lesson which they and the world will never forget?”